geleto/cascador-ai/README.md

 *   `.loadsScript(...)`: Loads the `prompt` and treats it as a script.

 #### The `.asTool` Modifier: Instantly Create LLM-Callable Tools
-Turn non-streaming renderers into a powerful, model-driven tool by simply appending the `.asTool` modifier.
-This upgrades your renderer into a hybrid object: it remains a callable function for you to use directly in your code, while also becoming a fully-formed tool that an LLM can understand and decide to call.
+Turn non-streaming components into a powerful, model-driven tool by appending the `.asTool` modifier.
+This upgrades your component into a hybrid object: it remains a callable function for you to use directly in your code, while also becoming a fully-formed tool that an LLM can understand and decide to call.

 To make this happen, just add two properties to your configuration:
 *   `description`: A clear, natural language explanation of what the tool does.
 This is the LLM's guide.